 Obviously, this is an extremely explicit algorithm.
 However, if you want to follow some other procedure, it would be wise to clear it with your committee chair first.

-“Set multiple personal deadlines for small bits of the M.A., and send these bits to your committee.
-For example, prepare an introduction/lit review over the summer, and let your committee read it, before writing the rest of the M.A..”
+It’s also a good idea to get multiple personal deadlines for small bits of the M.A. paper, and send these bits to your committee.
+For example, prepare an introduction/lit review over the summer, and let your committee read it, before writing the rest of the M.A. paper.

-7. What If I am Late for the Departmental Deadline?
+4. What If I am late for the departmental deadline?

 If you miss the department deadline, the faculty is fully entitled to require you to leave the program at the end of the quarter.
 The missed deadline, being official, counts as sufficient justification for doing this.

-However, it is permitted for individual committee chairs to beg the faculty to make exceptions.
+However, it is permitted for individual committee chairs to ask the faculty to make exceptions.
 Obviously, the later your work, and the sketchier the condition it is in, the harder it will be for your chair to do this in a way that will seem convincing to her/his colleagues.
-Plainly, if you think you might be late in finishing your MA, you should stay in very close consultation with your adviser, keeping things extremely clear about the degree to which your adviser is willing to stick up for you at the faculty meeting.
+Plainly, if you think you might be late in finishing your M.A. paper, you should stay in very close consultation with your advisor, keeping things extremely clear about the degree to which your advisor is willing to stick up for you at the faculty meeting.

-First, have a heart-to-heart talk with your adviser about whether you should try to publish some version of your M.A. in a journal.
+CONGRATULATIONS!
+First, have a heart-to-heart talk with your advisor about whether you should try to publish some version of your M.A. paper in a journal or submit it to a conference.
 If you decide to submit for publication, do the revisions promptly.
 This is for two reasons: it’s easier to revise when you’ve got the whole project still in your head.
-Also, the journal review process is so protracted that if you wait to try to publish, the article may still be under review by the time you are applying for jobs and want to have some publications as a credential.
+Also, the journal review process is so protracted that if you wait to try to publish, the article may still be under review by the time you are applying for jobs.

 A third thing is to make sure the world can see your work.
-The easiest way to do this is to send a PDF to the Student Affairs Officer for the graduate program, who will make sure it gets posted on the Department’s M.A. page.
+You can do this is by posting it to your own website and sending it as a .pdf to the Graduate Student Affairs Officer, who will make sure it gets posted on the Department’s M.A. page.